brouberol/blog/content/2025/my-corner-of-the-ttrpg-universe.md

 [Pirate Borg](https://www.limithron.com/pirateborg) is a [Mörk Borg](https://morkborg.com/) hack in the universe of the Dark Carribbean.
 The vibe is Pirates of the Carribean mixed with [Black Sails](<https://en.wikipedia.org/wiki/Black_Sails_(TV_series)>), where you can consume a drug made of crushed undead bones and cast spells.
 The book art is really vivid, in-your-face, and thematic.
 I can't wait to have my players build their crazy scallywag, smugglers and swashbucklers, to have them fight zombies and sea creatures; their ship assaulted by the crew of _The Dishonorable Eel_ while everyone at the table is drinking rum when their attack misses.

+One tring I struggled with a bit was the layout and font of the rules page, as impactful as they are, can hinder the absorption of the rules at first reading.
+The same can be said about Mörk Borg, so I'm guessing Luke Stratton went for the same style.
+Adventures don't suffer from that issue: the layout is compact and clear, and you have everything you need in a single spread.

 This [character generator](https://pirateborg.brettodonnell.ca/) might prove very handy, as might this [Foundry game system](https://foundryvtt.com/packages/pirateborg).

 ### Daggerheart